Protect Your Right To Spend Time With Your Children

 - Unwillingness to cooperate between parents

 - A desire to punish the other parent

 The court is responsible for determining child visitation terms.
 The court bases its decision on factors that are in the child’s best interests.
-Some of these factors may include the child’s health and safety⏤especially if there are signs or evidence of abuse⏤and the child's emotional and developmental needs.
-If the noncustodial has a history of drug or alcohol abuse, or has demonstrated any other high risk behavior, the court might order supervised visitation.
+Some of these factors may include:

 The court will also take into consideration how involved each parent is in the child’s life and the level of stability the parent can provide.
-The parent that keeps the family home in the property division of the divorce can commonly receive full custody of the child.
-This allows a degree of continuity for the child, as he or she can continue going to the same school and can maintain existing friendships.
-A court’s visitation order may also include visitation rights for the child’s grandparents.
+Even if one or both parents move, the children are allowed a degree of continuity if he or she can continue going to the same school and can maintain existing friendships.

 Fixed Visitation Schedules